-What is the Virginia franchise tax?
+Understanding the Virginia franchise tax

 Virginia's franchise tax situation is refreshingly simple compared to many other states.
 The Commonwealth only imposes the Virginia franchise tax on banks and trust companies.
 No other business entities are subject to this tax.

 This clear delineation simplifies compliance planning for organizations managing multiple entity types across different jurisdictions.
 If your organization includes both financial institutions and other business entities in Virginia, you'll need to prepare bank franchise tax filings for the qualifying banking operations.
-For nonfinancial entities, ensure that non-bank entities comply with any applicable state tax filing requirements for their entity type.

 Do you owe Virginia franchise tax?